Raw Materials Price Index (RMPI)

-Price indexes for about 90 individual raw materials are aggregated into six major groups and a total is produced and classified according to NAPCS 2017v2.
+Price indexes for about 130 individual raw materials, and aggregations into seven major groups and a total are produced.

-The quality of this index is maintained through the expertise of the commodity specialists and analysts who develop a thorough knowledge of the domain, including ongoing market intelligence which is supplemented by outside contacts for particular industries.
-Much time and effort is devoted to detecting and following up unusual fluctuations over time in the pricing patterns of commodities.
-Prior to dissemination, the price indexes are analyzed and historic trends reviewed.
+The accuracy of the monthly commodity price quotations is maintained through the expertise of the commodity specialists.
+They develop a thorough industry knowledge, which is supplemented by outside personal contacts for particular industries.
+Much time and effort is devoted to detecting and following up unusual fluctuations in the monthly pricing patterns of commodities.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.